I decided that I was going to make my own wedding invitations: here’s what you need to know to DIY your wedding invites.

 This was the least exciting and most time-consuming part of the whole process — if you can get through this part, you’re good to go!

-Step 4: Paint the Invitations
+Step 4: Paint the Stationary

 It might seem natural to cut out the invitations after they are printed, but don’t do it!
 The key to the watercolor swipe look is to take the paint across the paper and right off the edge.
 I left the invitations (2 per sheet) on the paper and painted the swipes of watercolor across the top and bottom, before setting them aside to dry.